SecDevOps-jmcdonough/AzureMicroSeg/README.md

 4. Questions

-## Chapter 3 - Create the RunBook and configure ForiGate Automation Stiches
+## Chapter 3 - Create the RunBook and configure the ForiGate Automation Stiches

 1. Create the runbook
 2. Configure The FortiGate Automation Trigger
 3. Configure The FortiGate Automation Action
 4. Questions